Greeks Against Sexual Assault

 gasa-logo

-In partnership with the Women’s Center, Greeks Against Sexual Assault is a group of Greek-affiliated students who come together to discuss issues of gender, sexuality, violence, and privilege in a safe space.
-Our mission is to analyze and understand how rape culture is manifested in our college campus setting as a result of the behaviors and attitudes of students both within and outside of the fraternity/sorority community, and to work toward creating a safer campus environment for all.
-As Greeks, we vow to use our positions of leadership to raise awareness on issues of intersectionality and be active advocates of positive change.
+In partnership with the Women's Center, Greeks Against Sexual Assault is a group of Greek-affiliated students who come together to discuss issues of gender, sexuality, violence, and privilege in a safe space.
+Our mission is to analyze and understand how gender based violence is manifested in our college campus setting as a result of the behaviors and attitudes of students both within and outside of the fraternity/sorority community, and to work toward creating a safer campus environment for all.
+As fraternity and sorority members, we vow to use our positions of leadership to raise awareness on issues of intersectionality and be active advocates of positive change.

 Who is eligible?